binarytrails/notes/software/vim.md

 # Colon commands

-    :Ex                 Browse file directory & show what you edited but didn't save :'[id]              Jump among recently edited files located in ~/.viminfo :browse old         Get a menu with the Recently edited files numbers :retab              Replace tabs according to your settings
+    :Ex                 Browse file directory & show what you edited but didn't save :cq                 Quit with an error code (abort git commit --amend) :'[id]              Jump among recently edited files located in ~/.viminfo :browse old         Get a menu with the Recently edited files numbers :retab              Replace tabs according to your settings